rweather/CSIRAC-schematics/doc/legend.md

 Legend for CSIRAC logic symbols
 ===============================

+Some of the schematic diagrams are "logical" descriptions that show the logic gates of the component without all the messy details of valves.
+However, the CSIRAC was designed before the standard logic symbols we know and love today were invented.
+This file provides a legend for interpreting the CSIRAC's logical diagrams.

 ## AND gates

 AND gates are represented by a circle with a 2, 3, or 4 in it,